DidierHoarau/cloudphotomanager/README.md

 # cloudphotomanager

-CloudPhotoManager is a self hosted free and open source photo managegement tool.
-Photoes and videos are not stored directly in the application, they are stored on 3rd party storage providers that the application needs to be connected to.
+CloudPhotoManager is a self-hosted free and open source photo managegement tool.
+Photos and videos are not stored directly in the application, they are stored on 3rd party storage providers that the application needs to be connected to.

 ![](docs/images/cloudphotomanager_preview.png?raw=true)